gu-computational-workspace/spraakbanken/strix-sentence-transformers/kuberay/README.md

 However, if we wanted to take advantage of this capability, we could define the function `def main(corpius)` as a Ray remote function.
 Such functions execute asynchronously on separate worker nodes and, when invoked, are referred to as [Ray tasks](https://docs.ray.io/en/latest/ray-core/tasks.html).
 By decorating the Python function with `@ray.remote(num_gpus=1)`, it becomes a Ray remote function.
 However, for now, we keep it simple by running the application code on a single worker node with access to a single GPU instance.

+UPDATE: I have augmented the code so that `def main(corpius)` is now decorated with `@ray.remote`.
+That is, we have specified a Ray remote funciton and, hence, are running distributed workloads.
+Also, we have currently no GPU resources.
+Jobs are using CPU only.

 In production, we may want to revisit this approach and consider using multiple GPU instances per worker.

 The sbdata01 network share is mounted in the worker nodes.
 The mount point is `/mnt/sbdata01`.
 The transformers data directory is set to `transformers_postprocess_dir: /mnt/sbdata01/strix/kuberay/transformers_data` in the `config.yml` file.